After years of negotiation, a trade deal was struck at the eleventh hour, which is good news.

 The biggest issues for the sector post Brexit include touring, employment restrictions on EU nationals and trading arrangements for physical music, as well as of course influencing EU decisions that will continue to have an impact.

 IMPALA’s position is that the European music market is not defined by the EU and includes the whole of the UK.
 This is just like Europe for football or athletics – they are not organised around the EU.
 IMPALA worked hard with AIM to ensure that independent voices – both in the UK and the EU – are heard.
 Back in October 2018, IMPALA supported a set of recommendations to ensure that the cultural and creative sectors don’t lose out from Brexit.
 Although a trade deal is in place, we still have to work hard to minimise disruption to the cultural and creative sectors, whether it’s music, design, audiovisual, visual arts, performing arts, or publishing.
-There are many issues: legal, touring, staff, mobility, funding, copyright, competition, as well as trade of course.
+There are many issues: legal, touring, staff, mobility, funding, copyright, competition, as well as trade of course, with VAT and customs declarations for example, proving complex.

 A real sector-specific approach when it comes to music, is important to allow the European music market to operate without being constrained by the membership or non-membership to the EU.